radshah95/file_processor/README.md

 The current implementation intentionally keeps the service surface small and opinionated.
 Key assumptions baked into the design are:

 • PDF ONLY - PDF is the **only** file type guaranteed to work end-to-end; it is assumed the input file is a PDF.
-I do not check for this right now so it will just error out.\n
+I do not check for this right now so it will just error out.

 • LARGE FILE = LONGER PROCESS TIME -The larger the file, the longer the call will take.
 Average PDF of 10 mb is already taking 1 - 1.5 minutes to process.
-Assume the call has a timeout set of > 10 minutes\n
+Assume the call has a timeout set of > 10 minutes

 • MODEL CONTEXT LIMIT -`DocumentConverter.convert()` always emits well-formed HTML that fits within the prompt window of the configured Azure OpenAI model.
-It is assumed right now that the content ouput will fit the context window of the available model.\n
+It is assumed right now that the content ouput will fit the context window of the available model.

 • AZURE OPEN AI ONLY - An Azure OpenAI deployment with function-calling / JSON-mode support is available (e.g. `gpt-4o-mini`, `gpt-4.1-mini`).
 The model must support structured output.
-Right now there is only support of Azure OpenAI models.\n
+Right now there is only support of Azure OpenAI models.

-• VALID JSON SCHEMA - The schema supplied by the caller is valid JSON and every `type` field maps through `_TYPE_MAP`.\n
+• VALID JSON SCHEMA - The schema supplied by the caller is valid JSON and every `type` field maps through `_TYPE_MAP`.

 • ONE CALL, ONE FILE - One request = one file.
 No batching or page-splitting logic exists at the API level.
-But because this is a basic endpoint, additional code can be built around to handle other use cases.\n
+But because this is a basic endpoint, additional code can be built around to handle other use cases.

 • TMP STORAGE REQUIRED - The service is stateless; temporary artefacts are written to `tmp/` and removed immediately after use.
-Docling requires a physical file to be written to drive to be processed (or a url somewhere)\n
+Docling requires a physical file to be written to drive to be processed (or a url somewhere)

 • SECURITY IS AFTERTHOUGHT - Security is not a concern right now.
-There is no built-in server-side authentication or safety measures.\n
+There is no built-in server-side authentication or safety measures.

 ---